VEX IQ Elementary Division with Triangle Elementary School

 Double Catapult

-From May 2017 to May 2019, I took on another exciting challenge by joining the VRC High School Division of robotics with a team I helped create, Enginotic 6 Robotics.
-When our high school couldn’t provide enough support for the robotics club, five friends and I (with the help of our amazing parents) decided to take matters into our own hands.
-We launched a private team right out of a basement, forming our own LLC and fundraising to support what became affectionately known as our “basement robotics program.”
+From May 2017 to May 2019, I joined the VRC High School Division of robotics with a team I helped create, Enginotic 6 Robotics.
+When our high school couldn’t provide enough support for the robotics club, five friends and I (with the help of our parents) decided to take matters into our own hands.
+We created a private team out of my basement, and formed our own LLC, and started fundraising for our “basement robotics program.”
 It was a huge step up in both competition level and responsibility, but our hard work paid off.
 We made it to the VEX World Championship for two years in a row!
 The program grew beyond the original six of us and still exists today.
-Building something from the ground up like that was an unforgettable, fun, and empowering experience.
+It was really cool to be a part of something like this.

 Social Media Links